Faculty, student, and outside scholars’ r

 ; (207) 725-3699.

 Students and faculty may request access to the curatorial object files for research.
 Files may contain previous research and publications on the work of art as well as information about past owners of the art objects.
-Please make appointments with Andrea Rosen
+Please make appointments with Honor Wilkinson

 , Curatorial Assistant at least three business days in advance of your visit.